About Us

 <– That’s his blind cat, Brie

-Kris was almost a comparative literature major in his undergraduate years by default, even though he ended up pursuing advanced studies in music composition.
-He has physically handled tens of thousands of books over the course of his time as a bookman, particularly when he worked for a time as the manager of a remote online satellite bookstore in San Jose.
-Kris prefers books in the analogue world where physical human beings dwell.
+Kris has physically handled tens of thousands of books over the course of his time as a bookman, particularly when he worked as the manager of a remote online satellite bookstore in San Jose.
+He prefers books in the analogue world, where real people dwell.

 This is Dave.
-He is the most recent employee here at Bell’s.
 He has worked at six different bookstores over the past 35 years, although he claims (without prompting) Bell’s “is the best so far.”
 In his spare time he plays a number of plucked string instruments.

 They are all knowledgeable and helpful: Let them find great gift books for you this season!